nf-core/website/src/content/docs/contributing/nf_core_basic_training.md

 5. **bin/**

-   The `bin` directory contains executable scripts which are automatically added to the path by nextflow.
-As such, they can be called by name without using their absolut or relativ path.
+   The `bin` directory contains custom executable scripts, and is automatically added to the `PATH` by Nextflow allowing these scripts to become findable by Nextflow.
+As such, they can be called by name without using their absolute or relative path.
 The python script `check_samplesheet.py` is part of the nf-core template, since typically, nf-core pipelines require a samplesheet as one of their inputs.

 6. **conf/** and **nextflow.config**

-   The `nextflow.config` file is the main config file, it includes all the configurations in `conf/`.
+   The `nextflow.config` file is the main config file.
+In addition to supplying default parameters, it imports all the configurations in `conf/`.
 Importantly, `conf/` contains the `test.config` file, which is used for pipeline testing.
 In this course we are not going to touch config files, but they have been extensively covered in the following bytesize talks: [How nf-core configs work (nf-core/bytesize #2)](https://www.youtube.com/watch?v=cXBYusdjrc0&list=PL3xpfTVZLcNiF4hgkW0yXeNzr0d35qlIB&index=8&pp=gAQBiAQB), [Making a new institutional config profile (nf-core/bytesize #10)](https://www.youtube.com/watch?v=Ym1s6sKGzkw&list=PL3xpfTVZLcNiF4hgkW0yXeNzr0d35qlIB&index=9&pp=gAQBiAQB), [nf-core/bytesize: Using nf-core configs in custom pipelines](https://www.youtube.com/watch?v=zgcrI_0SUgg&list=PL3xpfTVZLcNiF4hgkW0yXeNzr0d35qlIB&index=40&pp=gAQBiAQB)

 7. **docs/**

    This directory contains additional information to the README file.
-The most important files are the `output.md` and the `usage.md` files. `usage.md` should descripe what exactly is needed to run the pipeline and `output.md` should descripe all outputs that can be expected.
+The most important files are the `output.md` and the `usage.md` files. `usage.md` should describe what exactly is needed to run the pipeline and `output.md` should describe all outputs that can be expected.
 Importantly, for nf-core pipelines, the information from these two files will automatically be displayed on the nf-core website page of the pipeline.

 8. **lib/**

-   This directory contains groovy functions and classes that can be imported into the `main.nf` file.
+   This directory contains groovy functions and classes that are imported into the `main.nf` file to provide additional functionality not native to Nextflow.

 9. **modules/local**

-   This is were all your custom non-nf-core modules go, we will see an example later in the course
+   This is where all your custom non-nf-core modules go.
+We will cover when and how to make local modules later in the course.

 10. **modules/nf-core**

     All nf-core modules that are installed using the nf-core tooling will automatically show up in this directory.
 Keep them here, it is important for automatic updates.

 11. **modules.json**

+This file keeps track of modules installed using nf-core tools from the nf-core/modules repository.
+This file should only be updated using nf-core tools, and never manually.

 12. **nextflow_schema.json**